axewizardbgg/guards-cairn-1e-adventure/README.md

  - One among them is a traitor
  - The plan is to break out and get the refugees outside the city, and seek refuge in Clurgh or Ontstead

+# Sources and Credits info
+ - Adventure created and written by AxeWizard
+ - All art and layout made possible with https://www.befunky.com/create/
+ - Map art created with https://watabou.github.io/city.html (and modified in befunky)
+ - Character art created with Heroforge (and modified in befunky)
+ - Some art is screenshots from areas in Valheim that I made (and modified in befunky)

+# Misc Notes

+## Current editing process
+1. Use befunky and load an image of a white background that is 1000x1294 (8.5 x 11 paper aspect ratio)
+2. Use tools such as HeroForge, etc to create some art
+3. Import art into befunky, edit images, apply art filters
+4. Use befunky's text tool:
+   - Fonts: "The Art of Illuminating" for titles, "Lora" for normal text
+   - Font Sizes: 18, 24, and 48
+5. Once page is completed, save the project on befunky
+   - TODO: Also export the project locally and get them in version control
+6. Export as PDF
+7. Combine individual exported PDFs using https://combinepdf.com
+8. Once I have a combined PDF, I make it booklet format using https://online2pdf.com/create-booklet-flipbook#
+9. Profit??
+10. TODO: Once final product is ready, tag a release and include finished files